wtxszyez/1123/Atoms/com.AndrewHazelden.KartaVR.Docs/Docs/KartaVR/KartaVR Documentation.md

 ## <a name="pricing"></a>Pricing and Availability ##

-The commercial paid version of KartaVR was discontinued back on Sept 2017 when Blackmagic Design released Fusion 9 with an integrated VR toolset.
-As a gift to the "Steak Underwater" Fusion community, an exclusive "KartaVR v4" release has been prepared as a free [WSL Reactor package manager based install](https://www.steakunderwater.com/wesuckless/viewtopic.php?t=2159).

-The KartaVR for Reactor atom packages dramatically improves the panoramic 360&deg; compositing toolset available to Fusion (Free) and Fusion Studio customers who want to create their own immersive content.
-And with the WSL Reactor package manager, You can now do the full KartaVR installation process without leaving Fusion.

 ![Reactor Atom Package](images/reactor-atom-package.png)

-KartaVR v4 is freeware distributed exclusivly through the WSL Reactor package manager.
+As a small 🎄 Christmas timed gift to the "[Steak Underwater](url=https://www.steakunderwater.com/)" Fusion community, a new "KartaVR v4" release has been prepared as a free [WSL Reactor package manager based install](https://www.steakunderwater.com/wesuckless/viewtopic.php?t=2159).
+KartaVR v4 is freeware distributed exclusively through the Steak Underwater user community platform.
 KartaVR v4 can be used on personal and commerical projects at no cost.
-KartaVR can legally be installed for free on an unlimited number of computers and render nodes via the Reactor package manager.
+KartaVR can legally be installed, for free, on an unlimited number of computers and render nodes via the Reactor package manager.

+The commercial paid version of KartaVR was discontinued and withdrawn from the market when at SIGGRAPH 2017 [Blackmagic Design released Fusion 9](https://forum.blackmagicdesign.com/viewtopic.php?f=22&t=62288) with an integrated VR toolset as a free update for all Fusion (Free) and Fusion Studio users.
+It's more than 500 days since that point in 2017 when Fu 9 VR came out, and [BMD has not come back](https://forum.blackmagicdesign.com/viewtopic.php?f=21&t=75617&p=424663#p425311) to fix *any* of the deep issues that users have brought up for months with Fusion 9 and now Resolve 15's initial VR tool offerings. 🙄 Issues such as a [flawed (IMO 100% broken) omni-stereo 360&deg;rendering system](https://forum.blackmagicdesign.com/viewtopic.php?f=22&t=69212&p=386629&#p386487), no fulldome rendering tools, a lack of any mono or stereo 3D based fisheye image processing nodes, and a [general lack of stitching tools](https://forum.blackmagicdesign.com/viewtopic.php?f=22&t=69212&p=386629&#p386487) to help people finish live-action based immersive VR content creation inside of Fusion.

+The KartaVR for Reactor atom package dramatically improves the panoramic 360&deg; compositing toolset available to Fusion (Free) and Fusion Studio based artists who want to create their own immersive content.
+And with the WSL Reactor package manager, you can now do a KartaVR install without even leaving Fusion. 😀

 KartaVR v9 works with Fusion (Free) v9, Fusion Studio v9, Fusion Render Node v9, Resolve (Free) v15+, and Resolve Studio v15+.
 KartaVR runs on Windows 7-10 64-Bit, macOS 10.10 - 10.14, and Linux 64-Bit RHEL 7+, CentOS 7+, and Ubuntu 14+ distributions.